sys-bio/libOmexMeta/README.md

 to begin with.
 Feedback on build errors will help stablize the build system.

 ### The superbuild
-libsemsim uses a "superbuild" system to fully automate the building of dependencies.
-The main dependency of libsemsim is the Redland set of libraries: raptor2, rasqal and librdf.
+libsemsim uses a "superbuild" system to fully automate the acquisition of dependencies.
+The main dependencies of libsemsim is are the Redland libraries: raptor2, rasqal and librdf.
 For convenience, the sources of these packages are distributed with libsemsim and are pulled into a single binary called `redland-combined.a` for linking.
-Furthermore, included in the superbuild are both `libsbml` and `libcombine`, which is why the build takes a few minutes longer than initially intended.
-These dependencies are deliberately not used and will soon become an option in the libsemsim build that is set to `OFF` by default.
+Furthermore, included in the superbuild are both `libsbml` and `libcombine`.
+These dependencies are deliberately not used and will soon become optional in the libsemsim build that is set to `OFF` by default.

 To control the superbuild, there is a CMake variable called `HAVE_DEPENDENCIES`.
 The first time you run cmake, you will probably want to have the `HAVE_DEPENDENCIES=ON`